edgexfoundry/edgex-docs/docs_src/security/Ch-APIGateway.md

     gateway becomes the single entry point for all the EdgeX micro services).
 The API gateway will eventually relay the request to the Core Data service if the client is authorized.
-    Note that for Kong to serve the proper TLS certificate, a DNS host name must be used as SNI does not support IP addresses.
-This is a standards-compliant behavior, not a limitation of Kong.
--   The port of the request is switched from 48080 to 8443, which is the default SSL/TLS port for API gateway (versus the micro service port).
+-   The port of the request is switched from 59880 to 8443, which is the default SSL/TLS port for API gateway (versus the micro service port).
 This applies to any client side request.
 -   The `/core-data/` path in the URL is used to identify which EdgeX